eluzix/claritus-website/content/why-claritus.md

 ---

-Yes, there are some other  services that allow you to track your networth but that's precisely what they are,“networth tracking” apps.
-In order to make good and informed decisions you need to be able to see the big picture and evaluate your overall situation.
-This means  seeing the possibilities and the problems.
-With Claritus you will get:
 - A comprehensive view that includes all of your assets; not just stocks, crypto, bonds, and bank accounts.
 - A complete history of each investment, so you can follow trends, seasonality, and other factors over both short and long-term time frames.
 - Automatic and instantaneous value updates to save you time.